 Our approach to Japanese/Italian translation

 Translation is a deeply inexact science that involves the transposing of meaning (as opposed to simple words, which anyone could do with the help of a dictionary) from one language to another.
 Because the process draws upon a number of cultural and personal factors, it is ultimately accomplished in a somewhat irrational manner, similar to other creative pursuits.
 Since over twenty years we have been specializing in Japanese and Italian translation.

 Our Japanese and Italian translation service

-Aliseo Japan is a team of two professional translators specializing in Japanese and Italian (one Japanese translator and one Italian translator, both native speakers of their language).
+Aliseo Japan is a team of two professional linguists specializing in Japanese and Italian (one Japanese translator and one Italian translator, both native speakers of their language).
+We are professional freelance translators, not a translation company.
 Each of us has many years of experience in international working environments where foreign languages were used regularly for communication.

 - Italian to Japanese